Book now

 What is Salesforce for construction?

-Salesforce for construction is a Salesforce CRM implementation designed around contractor workflows—lead intake, bid tracking, estimating handoffs, award, and visibility for leadership.
-It connects sales, estimating, and operations so nothing falls through the cracks.
+Salesforce for construction is a CRM and operations platform configured for contractor workflows—lead intake, bid tracking, estimating handoffs, award, and visibility for leadership.
+Black Forge Technology provides a dedicated implementation team to build, integrate, and train construction companies on the system.

 How do construction companies use Salesforce?